I can honestly say I’m blown away by the response to my invitation to a free Live 5 Day Workshop for your Growly but Brilliant Family Dog.

 How do I get in on this?

-Come and join our free 5 Day Live Workshop and learn.
-There are nearly a thousand people from all round the world already happily meeting, encouraging and enthusing each other in the private group while they wait for the Workshop to start.
-Friendships are being made that will last.
+Come and join our free 5 Day Video Workshop and learn.
+There were well over a thousand people from all round the world already happily meeting, encouraging and enthusing each other in the private group.
+Friendships were made that will last.

 What do they have in common?
 A desire to make life with their difficult dog better without doing anything nasty.
 At all.
-They all understand how alone you can be, and people are beginning to feel less isolated with their dog.
+They all understand how alone you can be, and people are already feeling less isolated with their dog.

 While the Workshop is specifically geared for those of you with reactive, anxious, fearful, aggressive - Growly! - dogs, in fact anyone will learn a lot about how to build a relationship with their dog.
 And they’ll also have a lot more empathy for the Growly Dog owner who they may have disdained previously as being inadequate and unable to control their dog.